Chemistry (CH)

 An intermediate exploration of laboratory research in the chemical sciences in which students will develop a research project with a faculty member.
 Students will gain proficiency with standard techniques and protocols of chemical research.

-Prerequisites: CH 125 and permission of instructor.
+Prerequisites: CH 125 or CH 126 and permission of instructor.

 Note(s): Six to nine hours of work under supervision of the individual faculty mentor.
 CH 271 does not count toward the chemistry major, nor the chemistry major with biochemistry concentration.
 Must be taken S/U.